Prince Mohammad bin Abdulaziz International Airport: History

-Madinah Airport has been awarded Leadership in Energy and Environmental Design (LEED) Gold certification for the recent terminal expansion from the U.S. Green Building Council (USGBC).
-LEED certification is considered the industry standard in defining and measuring "green," sustainable construction.
-The award makes Madinah Airport home to the first LEED Gold certified commercial airport terminal in the MENA region.
-The project has also been awarded the Middle East Infrastructure Deal of the Year (2013) by Project Finance International Middle East & Africa Awards, and Best Islamic Finance Project Finance Deal of the Year (2013) by Euromoney Islamic Finance Awards.
+The new terminal achieved Leadership in Energy and Environmental Design (LEED) Gold certification from the U.S. Green Building Council (USGBC), making Medina Airport the first commercial airport terminal in the Middle East and North Africa to achieve a LEED Gold rating.

+The project also received the Middle East Infrastructure Deal of the Year (2013) from Project Finance International Middle East & Africa Awards, and Best Islamic Finance Project Finance Deal of the Year (2013) from the Euromoney Islamic Finance Awards.

-New Madinah airport test operations began on 12 April 2015.
-A Saudia domestic flight coming from Riyadh landed at 11 a.m. at the new Prince Muhammad bin Abdulaziz International Airport in Madinah, marking the start of the airport's test run operations.
-Flight SV1435 was the first to land at the airport.
-Another aircraft, flight SV1476, then took off at 11:45, the first ever to take off from the new facility.
+Test operations for the new Medina terminal began on 12 April 2015.
+A Saudia domestic flight from Riyadh, flight SV1435, landed at 11:00 a.m., becoming the first arrival at the upgraded facility.
+Flight SV1476 departed at 11:45 a.m., marking the first takeoff.

-Prince Mohammed bin Abdulaziz International Airport was officially inaugurated by King Salman on 2 July 2015.
-The airport project was announced as the world's best by Engineering News-Records 3rd Annual Global Best Projects Competition held on 10 September 2015.
-The airport is named after King Abdulaziz's son, Crown Prince Muhammad bin Abdulaziz Al Saud.
+The new terminal complex was officially inaugurated by King Salman on 2 July 2015.
+Later that year, the project was named the world’s best airport development at Engineering News-Records 3rd Annual Global Best Projects Competition, held on 10 September 2015.
+The airport is named after King Abdulaziz’s son, former Crown Prince and first governor of Medina Province, Mohammad bin Abdulaziz.